Digitaliko/sendvelo/_bmad-output/marketing/04-SEO-BLOG-CONTENT-OUTLINES.md

 - The gap between writing and sending
 - Traditional process (copy, format, email)
 - Modern approach (approval tools)
-- How SendVelo eliminates the gap
+- How Thumbway eliminates the gap
 - "Send this to client@acme.com for approval"

 ## Section 7: Proposal Follow-Up Sequences (250 words)